Architectural Glass And Metal Technician Contractors liability Insurance

 It is absolutely pertinent to realize that not all policies are equal.
 Some will protect you more fully than others.
 With that being said, you should always go above and beyond to ensure that you get a sufficient amount of insurance to protect your business.
 If you do not get enough, there is a good chance that you’ll be required to pay out of pocket and that could force you into a premature bankruptcy.
 This is where your limit will play a role.
 The limits depend on your policy.
 Some policies will have a specific limit per claim, while others will have a limit per year.

 For instance, some policies will pay a maximum of $1,000,000 per claim.
 Others may pay out two or three million for each year.
-Make sure that your policy limit is high enough to protect your company through each and every problem you may face.
+Make sure that your policy limit is high enough to protect your company and also have insurance protection for subcontractors on the same company CGL policy while you hire through each and every problem you may face.
 To be on the safe side, it is always best to increase the limit.

 How To Lower Claims